Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 So who and what are obatalians.
 They’re usually middle-aged women from about forty to elderly women in their eighties and nineties.
 Powle points out that there are many theories about the origin of the word and how some people think it should be spelt obattalion as the word combines “obasan” (aunt or older woman) and “battalion” and “we get an aggressive middle-aged lady who looks something like a fighting soldier”.

-They’re the kind of woman who rushes on to the train to grab the last available seat.
+They’re the kind of women who rush on to the train to grab the last available seat.
 They talk loudly in public complaining about their daughter-in-laws.
-They often stand and talk to their other obatalian friends in the pool getting in the way of others who actually want to swim.
+They often stand and talk to their other obatalian friends in the pool, getting in the way of others who actually want to swim.
 They may also be tight with their husbands’ allowance.
 Thankfully, my wife doesn’t fit into the description of an obatalian

 One of my favorite essays of Powles is titled My Strange Experience at a Hot Spring Resort.
 Japan is famous for its hot springs and ryokans (traditional Japanese inns).
 There’s nothing better than soaking in a hot bath to get rid of all your anxieties.
 Some baths may be located near a natural river or waterfall.